Stochastic Mechanical Systems & Automation Laboratory

 sakj@mech.upatras.gr

-Dr. Sakellariou research areas cover estimation, dynamic identification, prediction, simulation, vibration control, diagnosis, prognosis and Structural Health Monitoring of linear, nonlinear and multiple equilibria stochastic systems and structures operating under varying conditions with emphasis on mechanical and aeronautical applications.
-He has also strong interest and long experience in the design of laboratory experiments as well as in experimental procedures in field with various types of engineering systems and structures.
+Dr. Sakellariou research areas cover estimation, dynamic identification, prediction, simulation, vibration control, diagnosis, prognosis and Structural Health Monitoring of linear, nonlinear and multiple equilibria stochastic systems and structures operating under varying conditions with an emphasis on mechanical and aeronautical applications.
+He has also strong interest and long experience in the design of laboratory experiments as well as in experimental procedures in field on various types of engineering systems and structures.

-Dr. Sakellariou research has been published through various research articles in major international journals and conferences, chapters for international technical encyclopedias and technical reports.
-He is also a referee for many international journals and conferences such as the Mechanical Systems & Signal Processing, the International Journal of Control, the Journal of Sound and Vibration, the Journal of Structural Health Monitoring, the International Conference on Noise and Vibration Engineering (ISMA), the European Workshop on Structural Health Monitoring (EWSHM) and others.
+Dr. Sakellariou research has been published through various research articles in major international journals and conferences, as well as in chapters for international technical encyclopedias and technical reports.
+He is also a referee for numerous international journals and conferences, including Mechanical Systems & Signal Processing, Vehicle System Dynamics, Renewable Energy, Ocean Engineering, Structural Health Monitoring, International Journal of Control, Journal of Sound and Vibration, International Conference on Noise and Vibration Engineering (ISMA), the European Workshop on Structural Health Monitoring (EWSHM) and others.

-Google Scholar | Scopus | ORCID (0000-0003-3027-8284)
+Google Scholar | Scopus | ORCID (0000-0003-3027-8284) | ResearchGate

 Stochastic Mechanical Systems & Automation Laboratory